tamunoWoks/parch_and_posey/sql.md

 GROUP BY a.name
 ORDER BY min_order;
 ```
-Sort of strange we have a bunch of orders with no dollars.
+**Note:** Sort of strange we have a bunch of orders with no dollars.
 We might want to look into those.
 - Find the number of **sales reps** in each region.
 Your final table should have two columns the **region** and the number of **sales_reps**.
 Order from fewest reps to most reps.
 ```sql
 SELECT r.name, COUNT(*) num_reps